Setting up a Mail Forwarder in Docker

 Docker Solution

-It became clear I needed to setup a mail server in order to get around this pesky problem.
-However, the last thing I want to do is manage a mail server or pay for a mailbox.
-So of course I looked to Docker to save the day.
+It became clear that I needed to set up a mail server to get around this pesky problem.
+However, the last thing I wanted to do was manage a mail server or pay for a mailbox, so of course, I looked to Docker to save the day.

 Conclusion

-Rather than spend $5 to $10 per month for a mailbox or mail forwarding service fire up Docker and create your own forwarder.
-Docker in combination with SMF just saved you about $60 a year.
-So go have a beer on me.
+Rather than spending $5 to $10 per month for a mailbox or mail forwarding service, fire up Docker and create your own forwarder.
+Docker, in combination with SMF, just saved you about $60 a year.
+So go have a beer with me.

 Follow me